antmicro/topwrap/docs/source/getting_started.md

 First one is for loading or saving designs.
 Second is for toggling node browser.
 Third one is for validating the design.
-And the fourth is for running the design which will generate the verilog file in `/build` directory of the current example and run the design.
+And the fourth is for building the design which will generate the verilog file in `/build` directory of the current example and run the design.

 ## Appendix: Command-line flow